Aciclovir: History

 Aciclovir was seen as the start of a new era in antiviral therapy, as it is extremely selective and low in cytotoxicity.
-Since discovery in mid 1970s, it has been used as an effective drug for the treatment of infections caused by most known species of the herpesvirus family, including herpes simplex and varicella zoster viruses.
+Since the discovery in the mid-1970s, it has been used as an effective drug for the treatment of infections caused by most known species of the herpesvirus family, including herpes simplex and varicella zoster viruses.
 Nucleosides isolated from a Caribbean sponge, Cryptotethya crypta, were the basis for the synthesis of aciclovir.
 It was codiscovered by Howard Schaeffer following his work with Robert Vince, S. Bittner and S. Gurwara on the adenosine analog acycloadenosine which showed promising antiviral activity.
 Later, Schaeffer joined Burroughs Wellcome and continued the development of aciclovir with pharmacologist Gertrude B. Elion.
 A U.S. patent on aciclovir listing Schaeffer as inventor was issued in 1979.
 Vince later invented abacavir, an nRTI drug for HIV patients.
 Elion was awarded the 1988 Nobel Prize in Medicine, partly for the development of aciclovir.

 A related prodrug form, valaciclovir came into medical use in 1995.
 It is converted to aciclovir in the body after absorption.

 In 2009, acyclovir in combination with hydrocortisone cream, marketed as Xerese, was approved in the United States for the early treatment of recurrent herpes labialis (cold sores) to reduce the likelihood of ulcerative cold sores and to shorten the lesion healing time in adults and children (six years of age and older).

+Veterinary use

+Aciclovir is not commonly used in veterinary medicine: there is no evidence of its efficacy for most herpesviruses.
+In horses the oral bioavailability is just 3% and intravenous use is required to treat equine herpes virus 1.
+In cats the drug is poorly absorbed and produces toxicity and feline herpes virus 1 is resistant to it.

 Society and culture

 Names

-Aciclovir is the international nonproprietary name (INN) and British Approved Name (BAN) while acyclovir is the United States Adopted Name (USAN) and former British Approved Name.

-It was originally marketed as Zovirax; patents expired in the 1990s and since then it is generic and is marketed under many brand names worldwide.
+It was originally marketed as Zovirax; patents expired in the 1990s and since then it has been generic and is marketed under many brand names worldwide.